 I looked to the horizon, to the distant expanses of white lunar rocks and ridges, and then at everything in between before asking, “The view of what?
 Scarface’s home world?”

 “What do you mean ‘the view of what’?” she asked, incredulously, “The view!
 What have you been doing this entire time?”

 “Uh…” The river of idiocy flowed strong, pouring down my body from my eyes, following the trail of chains that bound my ankle to the impossible weight.

 “Wow, you Earth people.
 Too caught up in your own little problems to enjoy the bigger picture.”

 “What do you mean?”

 Many times I’d seen a view similar to this one.
 I’d seen it in a glass of water.
-Bubbles clinging to the sides of the glass, but it was a still-life.
+Bubbles clinging to the sides of the glass, but it was a still life.
 My fingers pinched the end of a plastic bag shut.
 Inside the bag was a nondescript powder—could’ve been anything, really.
 This could’ve been any night, really.
 When the powder breached the water, it created another universe.
 When I swallowed the universe, it filled me up, and I felt as insignificant as finite Earth drifting through infinite space; I drifted through my own space inside the belly of an even bigger beast.
 Like the tiny universe inside that glass, my mind had shattered, expanded and frozen—suspended in animation, but broken beyond repair; my thoughts were held together only in the fourth dimension.
 Time.
-Frozen on a single tic.
+Frozen on a single tick.

 My mind wandered like that for awhile as I lay there, next to the Woman on the Moon.